FAQ — Frequently Asked Questions

 What if they pass away before finishing it?

 Whatever they did fill out becomes even more precious.
 Even half a journal is half a life story you would otherwise have lost completely.
-And many families tell us that receiving even partial answers to questions they never thought to ask was more meaningful than they can describe.
 Don't wait for "the right time."
 The right time is now.

 I've been meaning to do something like this for years.
 What's actually stopping me from ordering today?

 Honestly?
 Nothing.
 The regret of not doing this doesn't go away — it compounds.
-Every year that passes is another year of stories getting hazier, or another health event that makes it harder.
+Every year that passes is another year of stories getting hazier.
 You already know you want this.
 The only question is whether you order it today or wish you had a year from now.